I am not a spendthrift.

 For those tools that do not come into use very often, or which are expensive and/or bulky, I will either buy them used for dirt cheap, or rent.
 One example is an air compressor.
 Garage sales are a great avenue to find useful cheap DIY tools.

 This is not an exclusive list of items I would not consider buying new or at full price.
 Others include expensive kid’s toys and sports equipment, gift cards, and movies.
 On the other hand, there are some things I would rather buy new.
-Examples include: laptop (or electronics in general), mattress, most furniture, car seat or booster, microwave, and of course… Italian leather shoes. 😉
+Examples include a laptop (or electronics in general), mattress, most furniture, car seat or booster, microwave, and of course… Italian leather shoes. 😉